PTA Speakers Bureau

 Training Specialties: Community Engagement, and Integrated Health Care

-Andrew Schrag serves as Partners’ Regional Director of Community Operations for Gaston, Cleveland, and Lincoln counties.
-In this capacity, Andrew engages with key community stakeholders, such as elected officials and government agencies, to identify system barriers, develop solutions, and lead Partners’ efforts in those communities.
-Prior to joining Partners, he spent 14 years in private practice providing treatment of mental health disorders in children, adolescents, and adults.
+Andrew engages with key community stakeholders, such as elected officials and government agencies, to identify system barriers, develop solutions, and lead Partners’ efforts in those communities.
+He has experience in the private sector providing treatment of mental health disorders to children, adolescents, and adults.
 In addition, Andrew has taught a variety of undergraduate psychology courses for multiple colleges over the past eight years.

-Andrew holds a Master’s Degree in Counseling from Eastern Mennonite University and a Bachelor of Arts in Psychology from Indiana University-Bloomington.
-He is currently in pursuit of his Master’s in Business Administration through the University of Mississippi.
+Andrew has a master’s degree in counseling from Eastern Mennonite University and a Bachelor of Arts in psychology from Indiana University-Bloomington.
+He is currently in pursuit of his Master in Business Administration degree through the University of Mississippi.
 Andrew is both a Licensed Professional Counselor and Licensed Professional Counseling Supervisor.